All Episodes

 No kidding.

-So there's there are lots of things that the British public will tolerate, but digital but a full but uh literally a papers please style ID is never been one of them.
+So there are lots of things that the British public will tolerate.

 And it's all like Tony Blair couldn't get it in at the height of his power.

-And uh this was my favorite one.
+And this was my favourite one.

-It's daily F off now, because everyone hates us.
+It's daily, F off now, because everyone hates us.

 Surprise.